Village Roadshow Theme Parks: International expansion

 In 2008, Village Roadshow expanded into the international market, with the acquisition of the Hawaiian Waters Adventure Park in the United States.
 The park was rebranded to Wet'n'Wild Hawaii the following year.
 At around the same time, the company also purchased WaterWorld Safari, investing $30 million in the park relaunched as Wet'n'Wild Phoenix.
 Village Roadshow's ownership of Wet'n'Wild Hawaii was short-lived.
 The park was sold to CNL Lifestyle Properties for an undisclosed sum in 2009.
 Village Roadshow Theme Parks, however, continued to operate the park on a lease which concluded in November 2013.

 On 4 October 2012, it was announced that Village Roadshow Theme Parks would be opening Wet'n'Wild Las Vegas in May 2013.
 The park sold out of season passes and reached capacity many days surrounding its opening.

 On 17 October 2012, it was announced that the company had struck a deal with Guangzhou R&F Properties to assist in the design, construction and operation of two parks in China.
 The two parks would be based on the Sea World and Wet'n'Wild parks on the Gold Coast, Queensland and would be named Hainan R&F Ocean Paradise and Hainan Wet'n'Wild.

 In November 2013, CNL Lifestyle Properties purchased Wet'n'Wild Phoenix, with Premier Parks, LLC taking over operations of both Wet'n'Wild Phoenix and Wet'n'Wild Hawaii for the 2014 season.
 In addition, CNL Lifestyle Properties also purchased the rights to the Wet'n'Wild brand in the United States, which was later used for the company's Palm Springs water park.
 Village Roadshow Theme Parks will continue to operate and hold a majority stake in ownership of Wet'n'Wild Las Vegas.
 In a press release, the company stated the water park market in the United States was too mature, and that they would be pursuing other opportunities in Asia.

 On 16 July 2014, Village Roadshow Theme Parks signed a partnership with 20th Century Fox Consumer Products to open the second 20th Century Fox World theme park in South Korea in 2018.
+This partnership however didn't end up going anywhere, even more so in 2019 when Disney purchased 21st Century Fox, which had fully ended the deal.